 The situation is not as clear for bars.
 Florida Statutes Section 509.233, which allows dog-friendly dining programs, applies to restaurants (“public food service establishments”) and not bars (“food service establishments”).
 As a result, whether dogs (and other pets) are allowed on the patios of taprooms and tasting rooms under the regulation of the Department of Health comes down to one thing: Does the county health department actively prohibit dogs on patios, only prohibits dogs on patios in response to a complaint, or never prohibits dogs on patios?
 Examples of all three approaches exist across Florida.
 As recently as 2018, the Florida Department of Health stated that there was no push for enforcement when it comes to dogs on patios, but acknowledged that some county health departments did more enforcing than others.
 If the county health departments are not consistent among themselves, it’s no wonder that there is confusion and inconsistent behavior among Florida’s taprooms and tasting rooms.

 Do you have questions about whether dogs are allowed on your taproom or tasting room patio?
-Contact us at email@example.com to schedule a 15-minute introductory call at no charge.
+Contact us at email@example.com to schedule a consultation.